 This package contains information and detailed step by step instructions on importing your dog, cat or ferret to Germany.
-If your pet is not traveling to Germany, then you can select the country your pet is traveling to by selecting a pet passport for another country.
+If your pet is not traveling to Germany, then you can select the country your pet is traveling to by clicking here to select a pet passport for another country.

 Carefully following these instructions will make clearing customs easier and quicker.
 The instructions will also help to avoid having your pet denied entry, put into quarantine or returned to your country of origin.